Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have an 8-2 record against the spread while going 8-2 overall over their past 10 contests.
+- The Celtics are 7-3 against the spread and 7-3 overall in their last 10 contests.

-- In their past 10 games, the Celtics have hit the over four times.
+- In their past 10 games, the Celtics have hit the over five times.

-- Boston has covered the spread in a higher percentage of its home games than road games.
-It has covered 23 times in 41 opportunities when playing at home, and it has covered 22 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.